 \subsection{Information Consistency Evolution Learning}

-By integrating the baseline network with the dynamic hierarchical memory learning module, the proposed framework exhibits a certain capability for cross-view consistency learning.
-However, both the baseline network and the dynamic hierarchical memory learning module primarily focus on intra-view feature learning, even though the drone-view and satellite-view features share a common backbone network.
-As a result, the deep correlations between features from different views remain insufficiently explored, limiting the model’s ability to fully mitigate and bridge the challenges posed by drastic viewpoint variations.

-To address this limitation, we propose an Information Consistency Evolution Learning (ICEL) module, as illustrated in Fig.\ref{fig3}.
-This module leverages a threshold-based filtering and ranking-driven neighborhood selection strategy to reinforce intra-view consistency while simultaneously enabling cross-view feature alignment.
-By facilitating consistency evolution across views, ICEL enhances the discriminative power and relational modeling of both intra-view and cross-view feature representations, thereby improving the model’s robustness in complex geo-localization scenarios.
+The baseline network and the DHML module primarily focus on intra-view feature learning, lacking the ability to model and associate cross-view features effectively.
+Therefore, the proposed ICEL module employs a threshold-based and ranking-based neighborhood selection strategy to achieve effective cross-view feature alignment.
+By promoting the consistency evolution of cross-view feature representations, ICEL enhances both the discriminability and the representation capability of cross-view features.

 In the ICEL module, unlike the baseline and DHML module, we employ instance-level features instead of cluster-level representations.
 To achieve this, we define two instance memory dictionaries, \(\mathcal{I}_{d}\) and \(\mathcal{I}_{s}\), which store the instance features extracted by the shared feature encoder, as described in Section \ref{baseline}.
-This process can be formally expressed as follows:
+This process can be described as

-where \( \mathbf{f}_n^d \) and \( \mathbf{f}_m^s \) denote the drone and satellite instance features stored in memory dictionaries \(\mathcal{I}_{d}\) and \(\mathcal{I}_{s}\), respectively.
+where \( \mathbf{f}_i^d \), $i =1,\dots N$, and \( \mathbf{f}_j^s \), $j =1,\dots M$, denote the drone and satellite instance features stored in memory dictionaries \(\mathcal{I}_{d}\) and \(\mathcal{I}_{s}\), respectively.

-In addition, we define the similarity between a given drone (or satellite) query \(q_z^{d{(s)}}\) and each drone (or satellite) instance \(\mathbf{f}_v^{d{(s)}}\) in the training set as: